PREVENTING HUMAN TRAFFICKING FOR ORPHANED & FOSTER YOUTH

 Mallory is one of Free for Life’s interns for the Spring 2022 term.
 She will be helping conduct research and supporting the other members of the team in all their tasks.
 Mallory is incredibly passionate about human rights work and believes that all people are deserving of the freedom to live fulfilling and vibrant lives; she wants to work in the nonprofit world for the rest of her career, specifically working in the women’s rights field.
 She is currently pursuing a degree at Belmont University, majoring in Faith and Social Justice with minors in Sociology and Public Relations.
 Mallory is originally from Cincinnati, Ohio, but loves living in Nashville.
 In her free time, she loves caring for her many plants, working out, or reading a good fiction book.

-join us for the intersection of human trafficking & orphan and foster care conference!
+watch the intersection of human trafficking & orphan and foster care conference!

 Free for Life International is fighting human trafficking around the world.
 We believe in freedom for all.